meilisearch/documentation/learn/getting_started/chapter_2_customizing_relevancy.md

 If you search the `movies` index for `the cat`, MeiliSearch will ignore all documents containing `the` and return the ones with `cat` improving the speed and relevancy of your search.

-You can read more about stop words in our [dedicated guide](/reference/features/stop_words.md).
+You can read more about stop words in the [API reference](/reference/features/stop_words.md).

 ## Synonyms